rubymonsters/webapps-for-beginners/source/14-resources/01-groups_routes.md

 * list all of them
 * look at a member's details
-* add new members
+* add a new member
 * update a member's details
-* remove members
+* remove a member

 That's exactly what a *lot* of web applications do, with maybe certain variations.